 “After struggling with depression, anxiety and bipolar for over 15 years now, following a massive breakdown at the age of 18, I began toying with the idea of starting up a small business.

-“When I was in my early 20s I went along to a jewellery workshop which was held at a well-being group I was going to at the time.
+“When I was in my early twenties, I went along to a jewellery workshop which was held at a wellbeing group I was going to at the time.
 I suffer with mental health issues – and in my case – Bipolar Affective Disorder, as well as recurring anxiety.
 I also have a keenness towards mental health advocacy due to all of this too.

 “I was lucky enough to be put in contact with someone who was running an enterprise course.
-And through a little extra mentoring afterwards too, from our coach Dan Newsome, I started to get my feet on the ground.
+And through a little extra mentoring afterwards too, from our coach, Dan, I started to get my feet on the ground.

 “Dan felt that I had acquired the necessary skills and experience needed to continue progressing things on my own.
 I even made a friend on the course provided for us, who has now also become one of my much loyal customers.